corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 1. Add the `@InitiatedBy` annotation.
 This indicates that this is the responder flow.

-2. Add in an empty responder flow:
+2. Add in a responder flow:

 ```kotlin
 @InitiatedBy(CreateAndIssueMarsVoucherInitiator::class)